-Christians mark Maundy Thursday, which commemorates the Last Supper, every year on the Thursday before Easter.
+Christians mark Maundy Thursday, which commemorates the Last Supper, every year on the Thursday before Easter, April 9.
 It’s also know as Holy Thursday, Covenant Thursday, and the Thursday of Mysteries in various traditions.

 Maundy refers to the foot-washing Jesus provided the apostles prior to the Last Supper.
 Christians around the world, especially Catholics, mark the day with a special mass and prayers.

 The word “Maundy” itself comes from an Anglo-French word derived from the Latin “mandatum,” which means “commandment.”

 UK Prime Minister Theresa May announced bells will ring at cathedrals across England on Maundy Thursday.
 It's a show of support for France following the devastating Notre Dame fire.

 The Book of Common Prayer was published in Britain calling for the Chrism Mass to be consecrated by Anglican Bishops.

 Maundy Thursday in the Philippines commemorates the seven churches that were destroyed when Manila was bombed in 1945.

 In the United Kingdom, the Church of England created Maundy Coins, handed to parishioners to mark Maundy Thursday.
 The coins replaced the real currency that was previously given to parishioners as charity.